Cooking and meals

 Help with cooking and meals includes:

-- getting meals delivered, eg Meals on Wheels
+- getting meals delivered, for example Meals on Wheels

-- preparing meals, eg a caregiver helps you prepare food or makes sure you have food for the day
+- preparing meals, for example a caregiver helps you prepare food or makes sure you have food for the day

-- shopping for essentials or special food you need, eg a caregiver may take you shopping or do the shopping for you
+- shopping for essentials or special food you need, for example a caregiver may take you shopping or do the shopping for you

 - seeing a specialist if you need a special diet.